Roles And Responsibilities Of A Committee Management (Board Of Directors)

 Collective Responsibilities of a Management Committee

 The strength of a Management Committee lies in its collective responsibilities.
-As a unit, it must define and uphold the organisation's mission, vision, and values.
-Strategic planning, risk management, and financial oversight fall within the purview of the committee, fostering an environment of stability and foresight.
+A unit must define and uphold the organisation's mission, vision, and values.
+Strategic planning, risk management, and financial oversight fall within the committee's purview, fostering an environment of stability and foresight.

 Responsibilities of Each Role in a Management Committee